Norris Porcelain Basin - Features on the slope in front of Norris Museum

 Features on the slope in front of Norris Museum:

 From Norris Museum the trail leads slightly down to a fork.
 The steep slope beyond the fork is home of several geysers and fumaroles.
 Probably the first one to catch the eye by forceful steaming is Guardian Geyser directly at the base of the slope.
 Actually, the fork of the trail on top of the slope is the best position to observe Guardian.
 This geyser is known for different modes of activity.
-In the past it has often ejected hot water ("water-phase eruptions") up to 9 m (30 feet) high, but currently it acts almost exclusively as a steam vent.
+In the early 2000s it has sometimes ejected hot water ("water-phase eruptions") up to 9 m (30 feet) high, but from 2005 to the end of 2021 it acted almost exclusively as a forceful steam vent.

 The similarily strong steaming vent on a hump right (east) of Guardian Geyser is Black Growler Steam Vent.
 It has never shown any geyser activity, but was featuring the highest surface temperature of 138 °C (280 °F) ever measured in Yellowstone.
 Strictly speaking, Black Growler is not only a single steam vent, but a collection of one big and several smaller vents, distributed on or near the upper edge of the slope.
 In course of time there have been many changes of the system, and at least five different major fumaroles have been called Black Growler.
 One of them even was located across the trail within a patch between the boardwalks.